 I also reserved the usage of the BHA liquid exfoliant for my nighttime routine and I have never used it in my morning routine as I don’t see the need to.

-I, obviously, follow it up with a nice thick layer of sunscreen as we all should.
+After using it in the evening, I always follow it up with a nice thick layer of sunscreen in the mornings.

 How Often Should You Use Paula’s Choice BHA Liquid Exfoliant?

 On the official Paula’s Choice website it says to:

 “Apply it once or twice daily after cleansing and/or toning.”

 However, I personally think that nobody needs that much exfoliation.

 As I already touched upon this in one of my other posts, I will simply repeat that healthy skin, or more specifically a healthy epidermis isn’t about how “young” the skin cells are, but how well the cells are able to communicate with other cells across the layers of the epidermis, how well they are able to interface with something called the “skin microbiome’, and how well they are able to relate with their immediate environment.

 The dead skin cells or “corneocytes” are indispensable in this healthy ecosystem, even though they may technically be considered “dead”.